Crime in Brazil: Gangs

-The gangs more specifically in Rio de Janeiro are interested in harmony because they do not want any contact with the police.
-They will even go to helping others in the community, with money and even protecting them, just to be sure that the police do not come around.
+The gangs in Rio de Janeiro are interested in harmony because they do not want any contact with the police.
+They will help others in the community, with money and even protection, just to be sure that the police do not come around.
 Children and other members of the community see notably rich and powerful gang members and want to emulate this behavior.
-Gang members then become a substitute for family and are role models because they have respect with more than average monetary gains.
+Gang members then become a substitute for family and are role models because they have respect and money.

 It is most common for these gangs to be under a military command structure.
-Each Rio's favela has one dono who is in charge of controlling the managers of a favela and the soldados in his territory.
+Each Rio favela has one dono who controls the managers of a favela and the soldados in his territory.
 The latter protect the favela against other drug factions and the police.
 They are also responsible for taking over other favelas.
 The managers of a favela control the managers of the bocas (the places where drugs are sold in the favela).
 The managers of the bocas in turn control the drug dealers who sell the drugs in the area around a boca.
 There are children and women who wait at the entrances to a favela to signal to the others if the police or other gangs are about to enter.
 It is normal to join at about 10 years old, and by 12 years old to carry weapons.
 These gangs are attractive to the children and youth because they offer protection, recognition, and career options that those who join could not achieve on their own.
 Favelas are now often controlled by juveniles and young adults.

 The concern here is of the strong ties that are between illegal business and politicians, police officers, the justice system, and the economy.
 Not all people are involved but all layers of society are affected because of corruption.
-Police are bribed to not disturb what these gangs are doing, as well as many of them are dealers themselves.
-Also, the young children are carrying guns and may be nervous, aware of peer pressure, or on drugs and can become careless.
-The level of brutality and homicide rates have skyrocketed in countries with younger gang members like this.
+Police are bribed to not disturb what these gangs are doing, and many of them are dealers themselves.
+Also, young children carry guns and may be nervous, aware of peer pressure, or on drugs, and can become careless.
+Brutality and homicide rates have skyrocketed in countries with younger gang members like this.

 Drug trafficking

 Drug trafficking makes up for an increasingly large portion of crime in Brazil.
 A total of 27% of all incarcerations in Brazil are the result of drug trafficking charges.
-Between 2007 and 2012 the number of drug related incarcerations has increased from 60.000 to 134.000; a 123 percent increase.
+Between 2007 and 2012, the number of drug related incarcerations has increased from 60,000 to 134,000—a 123% increase.

-The primary drug trafficking jobs for children and youth are:
+The primary drug trafficking jobs for children and the youth are: